 - 1. Excavate trenches for all catch basins, manholes, and inlet bases as described in the specifications for trenching. - 2.
 The excavation shall be limited to the size required for the structure to be constructed and shall be sheathed and braced as necessary to protect the workman and prevent loss of ground. - 3.
 The proposed elevations for the structures, as shown on the plans, are subject to revisions in order to fit field conditions, and the Engineer may adjust the grades from those shown on the plans. - 4.
 Manholes shall be installed at the end of each line, at all changes in grade, size or alignment, and at all pipe intersections. - 5.
 Manholes shall be located at intervals not greater than 400 feet for sanitary sewers with diameters of 15 inches or less and not less than 500 feet for sanitary sewers between 18 inches and 30 inches.
 See plans for actual locations. - 6.
-All manhole inverts shall be cast for full height flow and all side connecting mains shall have full sweep curvature into main line flow.
-No variation will be allowed from this requirement. - 7.
-Install steps in all manholes in excess of four feet deep.
-Manhole steps shall be installed in true vertical alignment at intervals of 16 inches with an allowable tolerance of one inch plus or minus. - 8.
-All manhole steps shall be embedded into the riser or eccentric cone wall a minimum of three inches and shall project uniformly from the inside face of the wall five inches to the centerline of the step. - 9.
+All manhole inverts for pipes 12 inches or less shall have a bench poured to a minimum height of 0.8 x the diameter of the sewer.
+Manhole inverts for sewer pipes between 15 and 24 inches shall have a minimum bench height of 12 inches.
+Manhole inverts for sewer pipes greater than 24 inches shall have a bench poured to the spring line of the largest adjoining sewer at a minimum.
+All manhole inverts for sanitary sewer pipes 12 inches or less shall have a bench poured to spring line whenever a lesser height bench is allowed for adjoining pipes.
+All side connecting mains shall have full sweep curvature into main line flow.
+Sanitary sewer manholes shall have a bench slope of 3 inches per foot.
+Storm sewer manholes shall have a bench slope of 1 inch per foot. - 7.
+Install steps in all manholes in excess of 4 feet deep.
+Manhole steps shall be installed in true vertical alignment at intervals of 16 inches with an allowable tolerance of 1 inch plus or minus.

+- 8. All manhole steps shall be embedded into the riser or eccentric cone wall a minimum of 3 inches and shall project uniformly from the inside face of the wall 5 inches to the centerline of the step. - 9.
 Surfaces which will be exposed to the flow of water or sewage inside the manhole shall be given a smooth troweled finish. - 10.
-Dead end manholes shall include a minimum of four foot length, full depth manhole invert with one inch slope. - 11.
-All storm structures shall have a minimum depth of four feet from top of base to flow line of grate unless indicated otherwise.
+Dead end manholes shall include a minimum of 4 foot length, full depth manhole invert with 1 inch slope. - 11.
+All storm structures shall have a minimum depth of 4 feet from top of base to flow line of grate unless indicated otherwise.
 Structures with sumps shall be filled with concrete to the lowest invert elevation unless indicated otherwise.